jeffhussmann/knock-knock/docs/visualization.md

 ## Tables

 knock-knock generates interactive tables of outcomes frequencies showing how often each different outcome category (column) was observed in each experimental sample (row).
-Hover over the percentage in a cell pops up a diagram to see an example of that outcome category in that sample.
+Hoverving over the percentage in a cell pops up a diagram to see an example of that outcome category in that sample.

 ![](table_diagrams_demo.gif)